-Post-screening conversation with Christopher Harris, Alex Johnston, Saeedah Cook, and additional filmmakers TBA.
-Moderated by Emily Rose Apter.
+Post-screening conversation with Christopher Harris, Alex Johnston, Saeedah Cook, and Cameron A. Granger, moderated by Emily Rose Apter.

 Full program notes available on website: